IdentityPython/JWTConnect-Python-CryptoJWT/doc/keyhandling.rst

 As mentioned above a key bundle is used to manage keys that have a common origin.

-You can initiate a key bundle in serveral ways.
+You can initiate a key bundle in several ways.
 You can use all the import variants we described above and then add the resulting key to a key bundle::